basimkhajwal/RayTracer/README.md

 Consequently, the second stage reads in these tokens and builds a sequence of rendering commands out of them.
 This is one of the more complex commands since it is specific to the PBRT file format and I needed to match the specification exactly doing this process.

 - Describe the parsing process
-  1. Tokenising
-  2. Parsing (keeping track of program state)
-- Make a diagram to show the parsing process
 - Compare the line count in my parser/builder vs PBRT parser

 TODO Sections: